dankelley/diary/README.md

 See entries with `salad` in the content(note coded yet)

-    diary --list salad # DOES NOT WORK YET
+    diary --list salad # FIXME: DOES NOT WORK YET

 See entries with tag `food` (note coded yet)

-    diary --list : food # DOES NOT WORK YET
+    diary --list : food # FIXME: DOES NOT WORK YET

+Export database to a csv file, then reread it into a new database.
+This could be useful in transporting files.
+Note that the original times of the entries are preserved in the new database.

+    diary --writeCSV > ~/diary.csv
+    diary --database ~/new.db --readCSV ~/diary.csv

 Testing